-Our dream is to move every majority-white community from our current state (where we stand in the way of collective progress) towards a new reality where we stand side-by-side in multiracial coalitions for justice .
+Our dream is to move every majority-white community from our current state (where we stand in the way of collective progress) towards a new reality where we’re pulling our weight in multiracial coalitions for justice .
 Getting there will take community-led organizing from coast-to-coast.
 With your membership and support, here are some of the ways we hope to expand our work:

-- Hire lead organizers in target communities to coordinate long-term campaigns and to connect and strengthen the work of Barnraisers organizers in their area.
+- Hire lead organizers in target communities to coordinate long-term campaigns and to offer deeper support to Barnraisers members in their area.

-- Launch online organizing efforts, focused in particular on youth and young adults (Twitch, Youtube, Reddit, etc.).
+- Launch online organizing efforts, with a particular focus on spaces where white youth and young adults are susceptible to radicalization (Twitch, Youtube, Reddit, etc.).

 - Publish and disseminate our organizing model to ensure that every white person everywhere has the tools to build transformative relationships that change hearts and minds.